dimagi/commcare-hq/corehq/apps/userreports/README.rst

-There are two types: ``conditional_aggregation`` for most values, and ``conditional_aggregation_age_in_months``, where the given field must be a date and the buckets are based on the number of moonths since that date.
+There are two types: ``conditional_aggregation`` for most values, and ``conditional_aggregation_age_in_months``, where the given field must be a date and the buckets are based on the number of months since that date.

 Here's an example that groups children based on their age at the time of
 registration: